 Organic farming: how it stacks up

-To help with these decisions we have commissioned an analysis comparing how organic and non-organic farms have fared over the past six years.
-What is the overall pattern and what factors have most affected their bottom line?
+An analysis of how organic and non-organic farms have fared over the past eight years.
+What are the economic trends and what factors have most affected the farmer’s bottom line?

-Download your free copy of the report which includes full data and commentary on:
+Download your free copy of the 2006 – 2012 report and the supplementary 2012-13 report which includes full data and commentary on:

 - The overall picture

 In March 2014, we arranged two events with Abacus Organic which examined how CAP reform may affect the future for organic farmers and how well organic farms have been performing financially over recent years.
 The presentations below provide detail on how CAP reform and the proposed exemptions for organic land from the greening measures under pillar 1 may favour organic farmers financially.
 The less obvious benefits of releasing capital and assets by converting to organic farming are also examined in depth.
 A financial appraisal of different organic farming systems and how they compare to their non-organic equivalents completes the picture.